caltechlibrary/acacia/htdocs/dashboard.md

 Welcome to ACACIA
 =================

 Acaca is a tool for converting DOI metadata into EPrints XML.
 The [DOI](https://doi.org) metadata is retrieved from [CrossRef](https://crossref.org) and [DataCite](https://datacite.org).
 Acacia supports collecting DOI via EMail or through a simple data entry form.
-The collected DOI can be used to look up metadata from CrossRef and DataCite resulting in EPrint XML suitable for importting into [CaltechAUATHORS](https://authors.library.caltech.edu).
+The collected DOI can be used to look up metadata from CrossRef and DataCite resulting in EPrint XML suitable for importing into [CaltechAUTHORS](https://authors.library.caltech.edu).

 Workflows
 ---------